 The escalator clause was one | It is very simple.
 The SWP of the key issues in the recent stands with the workers in their strike of the International Un- struggles, no matter how parion of Electrical Workers which tial or limited they may be.
 It General Electric succeeded in seeks to tie those struggles in defeating.
 The giant corpora- with the long-range interests of tion refused to renew the con- the workers.
 These interests are tract containing the clause.
-As socialist.
-The SLP, on the contrary, re-Stalinists - and of competing. a result the union memory lost insurance jects anything that does not this measure of insurance jects anything that does not against a decrease in the purconform with the ideal structure chasing power of their wages it sets up as the socialist society through inflation. of the future.
-This scorning of Similarly in the strike of the a reality that refuses to con-Steelworkers last year.
-The form, this effort to force social rank and file were able to save and political forces into bluethe union from being cut to rib- print patterns is known as secbons.
-But they had to pay a tarianism.
-In the struggle against inflaheavy price for the bureaucratic McDonald leadership.
-Part of tion and against unemployment, the price was reduction of the Trotsky in 1938 proposed two interrelated slogans: a sliding escalator clause to an empty scale of wages and a sliding shell In both cases the union had scale of hours.
-As a safeguard become so weakened that the against inflation, let wages be corporations calculated they pegged to a cost of living index The CP leadership, on the could take back concessions determined by a committee acother hand, lumps the SLP and they had previously felt forced ceptable to the workers.
-As a clause is "sucker bait"!

-was for the escalator clauses safeguard against unemploy-Where did Hass stand in ment, let the length of the work these bitter struggles?
-Read week be pegged to the total pool what he said.
-An escalator of workers but at no reduction in weekly take-home pay.
-What was the attitude of the Can capitalism concede these reforms to the workers?
-Those SWP in these struggles?
-It was who believe in capitalism are faced with a difficult dilemma.
+As socialist, this measure of insurance jects anything that does not against a decrease in the pur- conform with the ideal structure chasing power of their wages it sets up as the socialist society of the future.
+This scorning of through inflation.
+Similarly in the strike of the a reality that refuses to con-Steelworkers last year.
+The form, this effort to force social rank and file were able to save and political forces into bluehe union from being cut to rib- print patterns is known as secneavy price for the bureaucratic In the struggle against infla-McDonald leadership.
+Part of tion and against unemployment, the price was reduction of the Trotsky in 1938 proposed two escalator clause to an empty interrelated slogans: a sliding scale of wages and a sliding In both cases the union had scale of hours.
+As a safeguard become so weakened that the against inflation, let wages be corporations calculated they pegged to a cost of living index could take back concessions determined by a committee acthey had previously felt forced ceptable to the workers.
+As a safeguard against unemployment, let the length of the work week be pegged to the total pool of workers but at no reduction in weekly take-home pay.
+Can capitalism concede these reforms to the workers?
+Those who believe in capitalism are faced with a difficult dilemma.
 A revolutionary socialist will answer, "If an economic system cannot guarantee a decent standard of living, it is high time to replace it.
-So-There you have two current cialism can give this guarantee and much more besides."
-These slogans, and more like THE UNITED STATES, by Charles A. Beard.
-Special, cloth \$1,19.
-Highly recommended for back THE STRANGE CAREER OF ground reading on the Cuban Rev. olution.
+Socialism can give this guarantee and much more besides."
+These slogans, and more like Beard.
+Special, cloth \$1,19. ground reading on the Cuban Rev THE STRANGE CAREER OF olution.
 Cloth. \$3.50.
 JIM CROW, by C. Vann Woodward.
-Special, \$1.19.
-AMERICA'S SIXTY FAMILIES. by Ferdinand Lundberg.
+CUBA - ANATOMY OF A REV. Special, \$1.19.
+AMERICA'S SIXTY FAMILIES, by Ferdinand Lundberg.
 The standard work about our billionaire rulers and how they run the country.
-Paper, \$1.95. lishments of the new Cuban gov-ENGELS AS MILITARY CRITIC. vernment.
+Paper, \$1.95. lishments of the new Cuban gov ENGELS AS MILITARY CRITIC. vernment.
 Cloth, \$3.50.
-Articles of the 1860's, including material on the history of the rifle. by Martin Luther King.
+Articles of the 1860's, including STRIDE TOWARD FREEDOM, material on the history of the rifle by Martin Luther King.
 Story o the French army, and civil war in the nonviolent resistance against the United States.
-Cloth. \$4.50. social segregation in the South.
+Cloth, \$4.50. social segregation in the South Paper. \$.50.
 THE WALL BETWEEN, by Anne Braden.
 Paper, special \$1.25.
 MAXIM GORKY ON LITERA-TURE.
 Gorky writes about his literary experiences.
 Includes portraits of Anton Chekhov and others.
-Cloth, \$1.70.
-Long out of print.
-Paper, \$1.50.
+Cloth, \$1.70. standing the Soviet Union today.